Boom Truck Operator Training

 Outlines OSHA standards and requirements for safe operation of powered mobile cranes.

-This articulated boom truck course covers what a knuckle boom is, and also explains why it is important to preform daily inspections before operating.
+This articulated boom truck course covers what a knuckle boom is, and also explains why it is important to perform daily inspections before operating.

 |Boom Truck Safety|